 Our intention creates our reality – Wayne Dyer

-"I have my limitations like others, but this doesn't prevent me from being a part of society, like all persons with disabilities should rightfully aspire for and achieve.”
+Sandhya Limaye is an example of a life lived with sheer grit and determination.
+She chooses to not look at her problems as huge hurdles and says, “I have my limitations like others, but those do not prevent me from being a part of society, like all persons with disabilities should rightfully aspire for and achieve.”

-These are the stirring words of Sandhya Limaye, who crossed all hurdles that came in her path and successfully acquired her PhD in “Parental Effort in the Developmental Path of an Adolescent with Hearing Impairment.”
+Sandhya Limaye crossed all obstacles that came in her path and successfully acquired her PhD in “Parental Effort in the Developmental Path of an Adolescent with Hearing Impairment.”

 This is not all.
 Sandhya’s most remarkable achievement is her near-flawless speech, face-to-face, or over the phone.
-How could she, a profoundly hearing-impaired child, master and resonate articulate speech?
-Charming, suave and composed, she makes it all sound so simple, so natural: “I do not remember any struggle.
+How could she, a seriously hearing-impaired child, master and resonate articulate speech?
+Charming, suave and composed, she makes it all sound so simple and natural: “I do not remember any struggle.
 My mother would, perhaps, know better.”
-“I think there're many others who’ve achieved things better than me.
+“I think there are many others who’ve achieved greater things I have.
 I have just been self-motivated and determined since childhood.”

-Parents play an instrumental role in the development of a physically-challenged child.
-They have to constantly build confidence in their child to overcome their disability and behave like any normal child.
-“It was like Arunyaroodan [a cry in the wilderness],” says Dr Pratibha Borwankar, Sandhya’s mother, recalling those times when her daughter couldn’t utter a word.
+Parents are the unsung heroes in the lives of children with learning disabilities and they can play an instrumental role in the development of their physically-challenged children.
+They have to constantly build confidence in their child to help them overcome their disability and behave like any normal child.
+“It was like aranya rodana [a cry in the wilderness],” says Dr Pratibha Borwankar, Sandhya’s mother, recalling the days when her daughter couldn’t utter a single word.
 “But, our efforts paid-off when she began to talk at the age of six.
-I had only one goal in mind: teach her standard speech, and make her a normal child endowed with great dreams and ambitions in life.”
+I had only one goal in mind: teach her standard speech, and make her a normal child endowed with great dreams and ambitions for her life.”

-A senior lecturer at the Tata Institute of Social Sciences [TISS], Mumbai, Sandhya does not "let slip" her disability to most people.
+A senior lecturer at the Tata Institute of Social Sciences [TISS], Mumbai, Sandhya does not let her disability come to the forefront when interacting with people.
 What’s more, she conducts lectures on various issues of disability and also guides students in field work and research.

-Her profound message: don’t be afraid of difficulties and challenges in life.
-“Face them with courage - to experience the inspirational joy of success.”
+Her message: don’t be afraid of difficulties and challenges in life.
+“Face them with courage – in order to experience the inspirational joy of success.”

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!